 On May 31, 2022, we entered into an Equity Distribution Agreement with Oppenheimer & Co.
 Inc and Craig-Hallum Capital Group LLC, as agents, under which we may offer and sell, from time to time at our sole discretion, shares of our common stock having aggregate offering proceeds of up to \$50.0 million in an "at-the-market" or ATM offering, to or through the agents.
 During the year ended December 31, 2022, approximately 527,000 shares were sold at an average price per share of approximately \$11.68, resulting in approximately \$5.8 million of net proceeds to us after deducting commissions and other offering expenses.
-During the year ended December 31, 2023, approximately \$7.97, resulting in approximately \$13.5 million of net proceeds to us after deducting commissions and other offering expenses.
+During the year ended December 31, 2023, approximately 1.8 million shares were sold at an average price per share of approximately \$7.97, resulting in approximately \$13.5 million of net proceeds to us after deducting commissions and other offering expenses.